 Family Transition to School Resources.
 This includes translated resources.

 In 2017, the TLDS was improved to make it easier for early childhood educators and families to complete, and more useful for prep teachers in the early years of school.
 These improvements were made in collaboration with transition to school experts and educators from a range of early childhood services, outside school hours care services and schools, and with input from families.

-- a section to write intentional teaching strategies (at least one per outcome area)
+- section to write intentional teaching strategies (at least one per outcome area)

-- an 'enhanced' transition section for documenting important information for children with disabilities or developmental delay
+- 'enhanced' transition section for documenting important information for children with disabilities or developmental delay

 - 'prompt' questions for families to consider relating to their child starting school

 - section to record the family's awareness and acceptance of the intent to share their child's transition statement with the school or outside school hours care service (if applicable).